The Trotter Project Board

 Executive Director: Derrek Hull

 Derrek J. Hull leads and focuses the mission and multi-year strategic plan, developed to open doors through education, mentorship, and the pursuit of excellence in the global culinary and hospitality industries.
 Before joining The Trotter Project, Derrek was director of marketing and communications for Michelin-starred chef Homaro Cantu’s Cantu Restaurant Group.
 His brand strategy, advocacy and nonprofit experience also include major roles at the National Restaurant Association, where he led marketing and communications, as well as an effort to refine its Educational Foundation around a mission to develop a strong workforce by educating students on the restaurant business through the ProStart program – running in high schools nationwide.

 Additionally, Derrek served as Assistant Press Secretary at the Chicago Department of Cultural Affairs while promoting Chicago as a premier travel destination.
 As director of the U.S. Department of State’s International Press Center Chicago, Derrek provided U.S.-based international bureau chiefs and journalists with a variety of services to aid their reporting on American society, politics, and culture.

-Pillars of Excellence Program Coordinator: LaKiesha P. Dunn
+Pillars of Excellence Program Manager: LaKiesha P. Dunn

 LaKiesha P. Dunn is responsible for development of the culinary and hospitality mentorship program for budding talent, as well as facilitating continued collaborations with Chicago Public Schools, Careers Through Culinary Arts Program (C-CAP), Washburne Culinary Institute, and more.